 5. Improve comprehensive vehicle security measures

-Vehicle security improvements deliver two distinct benefits: reduced theft claims and demonstrable commitment to loss prevention that insurers reward through lower premiums, particularly for fleets operating in higher-risk locations.
+Vehicle security improvements deliver two distinct benefits: reduced theft claims and demonstrable commitment to loss prevention that insurers reward through lower premiums.

 Tiered security approach: